Home

 • Made a visual representation in Miro to support the design

-To make implementation easier and with less issues I also created a flow diagram for the structure of the behaviour tree.
+To make implementation easier, with less adjustments and with less issues I created a flow diagram for the structure of the behaviour tree.

-Visualized design of the group behaviour for both melee and ranged enemies (does not include some of the reasonings that would be described in the research document) Iamge missing The technical design for the behaviour tree and its flow (besides minor adjustments in variables and decorators its mostly still accurate) Iamge missing
+Visualized design of the group behaviour for both melee and ranged enemies, does not include some of the reasonings that would be described in the research document Image missing The technical design for the behaviour tree and it's flow, besides some minor adjustments to variables it's mostly accurate to the final product Image missing